fluturecode/Shopping_Cart_Component_Demo-Bit-Typescript-RQuery/README.md

+# Shopping Cart component

+Built with React, Typescript and Material-UI

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).